CARPool: fast, accurate computation of large-scale structure statistics by pairing costly and cheap cosmological simulations: Methods

-The univariate setting of \ref{sec:unicv} applied individually to each vector element (\textit{bin}) will be referred to as ``diagonal $\boldsymbol{\beta}$'' or $\boldsymbol{\beta^{\mathrm{diag}}}$, as it amounts to fixing the non-diagonal elements of $\boldsymbol{\Sigma_{cc}}$ and $\boldsymbol{\Sigma_{yc}}$ to zero in equation \eqref{eq:betaStarMV} and only estimating the diagonal elements.
-The intent of this paper is to show the potential of control variates for cosmological simulations; to this end, we will compare the following unbiased estimators: \begin{itemize}[labelwidth=*] \item \texttt{GADGET}, where we compute the sample mean $\boldsymbol{\bar{y}}$ from $N$-body simulations only. \item Multivariate CARPool described by equation \eqref{eq:mvCV}, where we estimate the control matrix $\boldsymbol{\beta}$ online using equations \eqref{eq:empMat}, and denote it by $\boldsymbol{\beta^{\star}}$. \item Univariate CARPool, where we use the empirical counterpart of equation \eqref{eq:betaStar} as the control coefficient for each element of a vector.
-In this case, we will write $\boldsymbol{\beta}$ as $\boldsymbol{\beta^{\mathrm{diag}}}$. \end{itemize} Other, intermediate choices between fully dense and diagonal $\boldsymbol{\beta}$ are possible and may be advantageous in some circumstances.
+The intent of this paper is to show the potential of control variates for cosmological simulations; to this end, we will compare the following unbiased estimators: \begin{itemize}[labelwidth=*] \item \texttt{GADGET}, where we compute the sample mean $\boldsymbol{\bar{y}}$ from $N$-body simulations only. \item Multivariate CARPool described by equation \eqref{eq:mvCV}, where we estimate the control matrix $\boldsymbol{\beta}$ online using equations \eqref{eq:empMat}, and denote it by $\boldsymbol{\beta^{\star}}$. \item Univariate CARPool, where we use the empirical counterpart of equation \eqref{eq:betaStar} as the control coefficient for each element of a vector: we estimate $\boldsymbol{\beta^{\mathrm{diag}}}$. \end{itemize} Other, intermediate choices between fully dense and diagonal $\boldsymbol{\beta}$ are possible and may be advantageous in some circumstances.
 We will leave an exploration of these to future work, and simply note here that this freedom to tune $\boldsymbol{\beta}$ does not affect the mean of the CARPool estimate.